Bukkeeh/LITA_-Sales-Data-Project/README.md

 - To discover products that have the greatest impact on sales success.
 - Finally, the goal is to create data-driven plans that can aid in increasing sales, improving customer satisfaction, and driving corporate growth.

+### Basic Statistics about the DataSet
+---
+Total Sales

 ### Skills and Concepts demonstrated
 ---
  Excel Concept like: